'VOICE Talks' Season 2 Returns January 28

 The season kicks off January 28 with its first episode, "How Consumers Connect to Tech with their Voice," focused on consumer connections to voice technologies such as Google Assistant, Alexa, Siri, and others.
 January's guest will include:

-- Lance Koenders, Product Marketing Lead, Home and 5G, Verizon - will share how Verizon is bringing the power of voice technology to your home.
+- Lance Koenders, Director Product Marketing, Verizon Consumer Group - will share how Verizon is bringing the power of voice technology to your home.

 - Bret Kinsella, Founder and CEO of Voicebot.ai - will share an update from the first virtual Consumer Electronics Show (CES) in what consumers are expected to use voice tech in 2021.